AwesomeSno/AwesomeSno/README.md

 2. **Custom Linux Distribution**: Creating a lightweight, optimized Linux distribution specifically for game developers with all free and open-source tools.

 ## Goals
-I aim to build a **partnership company called Xtendz** to help developers improve their skills and projects for free.
+I aim to build a **company called Xtendz** to help developers improve their skills and projects.
 I’m always on the lookout for collaborators and donations to further support this mission.

 ## Get in Touch
 If you have any questions, want to collaborate, or need more details about my projects, feel free to reach out to me.